If you own a listed building or a scheduled monument, a specific consent is needed if you want to make changes.

 Heritage Impact Statements

-From 1 September 2017, a heritage impact statement will be required to support listed building and conservation area consent applications.
-This will replace the requirement for a design and access statement in the listed building consent application process.
+Heritage impact statements are now required to support listed building and conservation area consent applications.
+They have replaced design and access statements in the listed building consent application process.
 You may also be required to submit a heritage impact statement with an application for scheduled monument consent.

 Visit our 'Heritage Impact Statements' page for more information.